gianux/scavange/README.md

-clone this just for Linux Ubuntu
+#clone this just for Linux

 #run in the command line: